unity-atoms/unity-atoms/docs/introduction/philosophy.md

 :::caution

-The following Content was written by Chat-GPT and only proofread by Soraphis
+The following Content was (mostly) written by Chat-GPT and only proofread by Soraphis

 :::